 Even when you factor in the cost of travel expenses, visiting Mexico for dental care can save you quite a bit of money.
 The average costs for dental care in Mexico are extremely low.
 The Mexican government subsidizes dental school, so dentists don’t graduate with large student loans to repay.
 Add to that the lower cost of living in Mexico, and it’s easy to see why Mexican dentists charge so much less for their services.

 Unfortunately, dentists in Mexico sometimes get a bad reputation.
 Ironically, the reason for this bad reputation is that so many Americans have been traveling to Mexico for safe, affordable dental care that it has inspired a lot of con artists to pose as dentists to reap the rewards.
 But if you know where the trained dentists are, you will receive the same quality of care as you would in the United States.
-The important thing is to find a trustworthy dental tourism company so you can be sure you’re entrusting your mouth with a professionally trained and experienced dentist.
+The important thing is to find a trustworthy dental referral agency so you can be sure you’re entrusting your mouth with a professionally trained and experienced dentist.

 So what’s the bottom line?
 Think carefully before buying dental insurance.
 You may even be able to negotiate a cash discount on cleanings from your local dentist.
 If you need extensive dental work like dental crowns, dental implants, or root canals, consider Mexico as a safe and cost effective alternative.